ericharm/beekeeper_js/readme.md

 --------------
 The architecture of the framework is inspired by the book _[SFML Game Development](https://www.packtpub.com/game-development/sfml-game-development)_ by Jan Haller, Henrik Vogelius Hansson, Artur Moreira.

-There is an inheritance pattern which can be observed by looking at SceneNode, Entity, and (for example) Beekeeper modules.
-Anyone is of course free to use prototypes to extend the framework but the basic library instead uses factory functions to create, extend and override object data and interfaces.
-This idea is adapted from _[JavaScript: The Good Parts](https://www.safaribooksonline.com/library/view/javascript-the-good/9780596517748/)_ by Douglas Crockford.
-Truly private variables can exist if placed in the factory function but outside the scope of the object that gets returned by the factory.
-Variables prefixed with an underscore are suggesting that they should be treated as protected, and preferably are only referenced within the factory or an extending factory, or altered within the callback passed to the factory when creating a new object.
+I tried to get the benefits of inheritance by cascading object factories instead of creating prototypes and instantiating objects with the 'new' keyword.
+I got this idea from _[JavaScript: The Good Parts](https://www.safaribooksonline.com/library/view/javascript-the-good/9780596517748/)_ by Douglas Crockford.

 ## To Do
 --------
--Class for managing the View and Viewport
+-Class for managing a game camera

 -Audio support

--Saving high scores and other data with Mongo

--More unit tests

--JSDoc